Seashell22/Web-Accessibility-Work/README.md

-## Samples of my Web Accessibility Work.
-Screenshots of the first pages.
+## Screenshots from some of my web accessibility.

 ### CML Manual Web Accessibility Testing for Buckeye Innovation